gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 | 3 | Seven segment | 4x8 | ------ |
 | 4 | Wide | 8x8 | no lowercase letters |
 | 5 | Tiny | 3x8 |  ------ |

+**SPI**

+This library supports both Hardware SPI and software SPI.
+Comment the define a top of header file to switch between the two. see USER OPTION 4 SPI TYPE.
+Tested at 8,000,000 MHZ SPI clock.

+**Files**

+The Main.c contains  tests showing library functions The code generated using the MCC is in a folder called mcc_generated_files.
+The SPI routine's are in here.
+There is also an TFT library (ST7735_TFT.c and ST7735_TFT.h), and five fonts file that contains ASCII pixel fonts.

 **Bitmap**